Governor lifts evacuation order, four deaths blamed on Irma in SC - South Carolina Radio Network

 Gov. Henry McMaster on Tuesday morning lifted mandatory evacuation orders for eight coastal barrier islands along South Carolina’s South Coast.

 The order still means restricted access for four of those islands: Fripp, Harbor and Hunting islands in Beaufort County and Edisto Beach in Colleton County.
 Restricted access means local officials still control who can or cannot get onto the island until conditions improve.
-Usually only emergency personnel or necessary local employees are allowed on the islands.
+Usually only emergency personnel or residents with identification are allowed on the islands.
 The other four islands — Hilton Head and Daufuskie in Beaufort County and Knowles and Tulifinny islands in Jasper County — do not have access restrictions.

 “Restricted access will be allowed by local law enforcement as conditions permit,” McMaster told reporters in a Tuesday briefing at the state Emergency Operations Center.